composer/composer/doc/articles/authentication-for-private-packages.md

 <!--
-    tagline: Access privately hosted packages
+    tagline: Access privately hosted packages/repositories -->
--->

-# Authentication for privately hosted packages
+# Authentication for privately hosted packages and repositories

-Your [private package server](handling-private-packages.md) is probably secured with one or more authentication options.
-In order to allow your project to have access to these packages you will have to tell Composer how to authenticate with the server that hosts the package(s).
+Your [private package server](handling-private-packages.md) or version control system is probably secured with one or more authentication options.
+In order to allow your project to have access to these packages and repositories you will have to tell Composer how to authenticate with the server that hosts them.

 # Authentication principles